prime31/StateKit/README.md

 // another option for the state machine constructor is to pass an instance of the initial state var machine = new SKStateMachine<SomeClass>( someClass, new PatrollingState() );

+// we can now add any additional states _machine.addState( new AttackState() );
+_machine.addState( new ChaseState() );

-// reason allows the current state to check constraints and change state if desired then updates the state machine
+// reason (which is optional) allows the current state to check constraints and change state if desired then updates the state machine
 // these two methods would typically be called in an Update/FixedUpdate of an object machine.reason();
 machine.update( Time.deltaTime );